Search Results :

 1. Enter the Environment Name you want to add, for example: Staging.

-2. Navigate to General settings from the sidebar of your Staging WordPress Site.
+2. Navigate to the Settings >> General from the sidebar of your WordPress site.

 • After migrating, the plugin will automatically fetch the correct configuration for your current environment.